Thomas W. Ferry: United States Representative

 He was a delegate to the Loyalist Convention at Philadelphia in 1866.
 He was elected as a Republican to the United States House of Representatives for the 39th, 40th, and 41st Congresses, serving from March 4, 1865 to March 3, 1871.
 He was re-elected to the U.S. House for the 42nd Congress in the general election of November 8, 1870.
-The Michigan Legislature subsequently elected him to the U.S. Senate on January 18, 1871, and Wilder D. Foster was elected in a special election on April 4, 1871, to fill the vacancy in the House.
+The Michigan Legislature subsequently elected him to the U.S. Senate on January 18, 1871, and Wilder D. Foster was elected in a special election on April 4, 1871, to fill his vacancy in the House.

 On April 2, 1868, he testified in the impeachment trial of President Andrew Johnson, having been called as a witness by the prosecution.

 One of Ferry's lasting legacies in the house is the clearing of the floor prior to the start of a session.
-On March 31, 1869, Ferry moved that the House adopt a rule which required the House Doorkeeper to clear the floor of visitors and non-privileged employees 10 minutes before the start of a session.
-The rule was later changed to 15 minutes.
+On March 31, 1869, Ferry moved that the House adopt a rule which required the House Doorkeeper to clear the floor of visitors and non-privileged employees ten minutes before the start of a session.
+The rule was later changed to fifteen minutes.

 United States Senator

-Ferry was re-elected to the Senate in 1877, and served from March 4, 1871 to March 3, 1883.
+Ferry was re-elected to the Senate in 1871, and served from March 4, 1871 to March 3, 1883.
 He was an unsuccessful candidate for reelection in 1882.
 Ferry was the first person from Michigan to have served in both houses of the Michigan State Legislature and in both houses of the United States Congress.
-The second person to do so is Debbie Stabenow.

-During the "Panic of 1873" economic deflation was causing serious problems.
-Ferry became the face of the Republican inflationist movement.
-Congress hoped inflation would stimulate the economy and passed The Ferry Bill (introduced by Senator Ferry), which became known as the "Inflation Bill" in 1874.
+During the "Panic of 1873", economic deflation caused serious problems and Ferry became a face of the Republican inflationist movement.
+Congress hoped inflation would stimulate the economy and passed the Ferry Bill (introduced by Senator Ferry), which became known as the "Inflation Bill" in 1874.
 Many farmers and workingmen favored the bill, which would have added $64 million in greenbacks to circulation, but some Eastern bankers opposed it because it would have weakened the dollar.
 The bill passed the Senate and House of Representatives, but was vetoed by President Grant.
-An override attempt failed 34–30 in the senate.
-This Is one of the few bills vetoed by a member of the same party as a bills sponsor.
+An override attempt failed 34–30 in the Senate.
+This is one of the few bills vetoed by a member of the same party as a bills sponsor.